craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Custom Fighting Styles.md

 ### Archery Mastery
 - You gain a +2 bonus to attack rolls you make with ranged weapons.
 ### Blind Fighting Mastery
-- You have blindsight with a range of 10 feet.
+- You have blindsight of 10 feet.
 Within that range, you can effectively see anything that isn't behind total cover, even if you're blinded or in darkness.
 Moreover, you can see an invisible creature within that range, unless the creature successfully hides from you.
 ### One-Hand Style
 - When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to attack rolls with that weapon.
 - If you are wielding no Auxiliary Armor, you gain a +1 to your AC.